The Power of Data Reduction for Matching: Introduction

-All this and the more general spirit of ``parameterization for polynomial-time solvable problems''~\cite{GMN15} (also referred to as ``FPT~in~P'' or ``FPTP'' for short) forms the starting point of our research.
-Remarkably, \citet{FLPSW17} recently developed an algorithm to compute a maximum matching in graphs of treewidth~$k$ in $O(k^4 n\log n)$ randomized time.
+All this and the more general spirit of ``parameterization for polynomial-time solvable problems'' (also referred to as ``FPT~in~P'' or ``FPTP'' for short)~\cite{GMN17} forms the starting point of our research.
+Remarkably, \citet{FLPSW18} recently developed an algorithm to compute a maximum matching in graphs of treewidth~$k$ in $O(k^4 n\log^2 n)$ randomized time.
+Afterwards, \citet{IOO18} provided an elegant algorithm computing a maximum matching in graphs of treedepth~$\ell$ in $O(\ell \cdot m)$ time.
+This implies an~$O(k^2 n \log n)$-time algorithm where~$k$ is the treewidth, since $m \in O(k n)$ and $\ell \le (k+1)\log n$~\cite{NO12}. \citet{CDP19} provided an $O(r^4 n + m)$-time algorithm where~$r$ is the modular-width. \citet{KN18} improved this to $O(r^2 \log(r) n + m)$ time.

-Following the paradigm of \emph{kernelization}, that is, provably effective and efficient data reduction, we provide a systematic exploration of the power of polynomial-time data reduction for \Match{}.
-Thus, our aim (fitting within FPTP) is to devise problem kernels that are computable in (almost) linear time.
-A particular motivation for this is that with such very efficient kernelization algorithms it is possible to transform \emph{multiplicative} ($O(f(k) (n+m)$) into \emph{additive} ($O(f'(k) + n+m)$) ``(almost) linear-time FPTP'' algorithms.
-Furthermore, kernelization algorithms (typically based on data reduction rules) can be used as a preprocessing to heuristics or approximation algorithms with the goal of getting larger matchings.
+Following the paradigm of \emph{kernelization}, that is, provably effective and efficient data reduction, we provide a systematic exploration of the power of not only polynomial-time but actually linear-time data reduction for \textsc{Maximum Matching}.
+Thus, our aim (fitting within FPTP) is to devise problem kernels that are computable in linear time.
+In other words, the fundamental question we pose is whether there is a very efficient preprocessing that provably shrinks the input instance, where the effectiveness is measured by employing some parameters.
+The philosophy behind is that if we can design linear-time data reduction algorithms, then we may employ them for free before afterwards employing any super-linear-time solving algorithm.
+We believe that this sort of question deserves deeper investigation and we initiate it based on the \textsc{Maximum Matching} problem.
+In fact, in follow-up work we demonstrated that such linear-time data reduction rules can significantly speed-up state-of-the-art solvers for \Match~\cite{KNNZ18}.